techierathore/ReSizer/README.md

 ###Contributing###

-This is my first stab at this tool, and it might be missing feature X, or platform Y. If you want something that it can't currently provide, I love pull requests.
-If it's a bigger change, a fresh Issue goes along ways before PR.
+Altough I have tried to make this tool simple and easy to use but it might be missing feature X, or platform Y. If you want something that it can't currently provide, I love pull requests.
+If it's a bigger change, you can also create new tool using this code like I did with this tool.

 ###License###